whanyu1212/predicting-default-of-a-public-firm/README.md

 This project is implemented with modification from the `Probability of Default` white paper published by the National University of Singapore.
 The intention is to build a binary classificaiton model to predict the credit default status given the relevant features identified

 ## Folder Structure:
-Remark: files saved in mlruns (mlflow experiments for finding the best model) are omitted in the following diagram
+Remark: files saved in **mlruns** folder (mlflow artifacts and loggings) are omitted in the following diagram
 ```
 |-- config|
 |   |-- catalog.yaml